RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade-(Save-Injection-and-Second-3DS).md

 permalink: /dsiware-downgrade-(save-injection-and-second-3ds).html
 ---

-**They are only useful if you already own "Fieldrunners", "Legends of Exidia", "Guitar Rock Tour", or "The Legend of Zelda: Four Swords" on the source 3DS.
+**They are only useful if you already own "Fieldrunners", "Legends of Exidia", "Guitar Rock Tour", or "The Legend of Zelda: Four Swords (Anniversary Edition)" on the source 3DS.
 Each game has been pulled from the eShop; you must have already gotten them.**
 {: .notice--primary}

 If you are between versions 11.0.0 and 11.2.0, you must follow this guide to downgrade your NATIVE_FIRM using DSiWare and a second 3DS which has already has a Custom Firmware installed on it in order to dump and restore your NAND.